Mobile Manipulation for the Motor Impaired

 Solving Stochastic Optimal Control Problems With Feynman-Kac Forward-Backward SDEs

-The Feynman-Kac theorem from stochastic control theory suggest that the Hamilton-Jacobi equations associated with the value function of stochastic optimal control problem can be solved by a pair of forward and backward stochastic differential equations (FBSDEs).
+The Feynman-Kac theorem from stochastic control theory suggests that the Hamilton-Jacobi equations associated with the value function of stochastic optimal control problem can be solved by a pair of forward and backward stochastic differential equations (FBSDEs).
 Further, application of Girsanov’s theorem tells us that we can choose the forward SDE at will so long as we compensate appropriately in the backward SDE.
 Utilizing this surprising result we can arrive at new methods for solving optimal control problems, such as using a rapidly-exploring random tree (RRT) to represent the forward SDE.
 FBSDE approaches could point towards a novel method for optimal control which combines the best aspects of differential dynamic programming (DDP), cross-entropy methods, and RRTs.

 - KP Hawkins, A Pakniyat, P Tsiotras, “On the Time Discretization of the Feynman-Kac Forward-Backward Stochastic Differential Equations for Value Function Approximation”, arXiv preprint, 2021.